Skip to content

 4. An existing identity is propagated for:

-• Any element that matches special working memory elements called singletons are assigned the same identity.
+2. Any element that matches special working memory elements called singletons are assigned the same identity.
 Singletons are working memory elements that are guaranteed to only have a single possible value in a state.
 The most important singleton is the local ^superstate singleton, which is an architecturally created WME that links the substate to the superstate, for example (S2 ^superstate S1).
 Since we know that it’s impossible for there to be two superstate features in a state, all conditions that test that singleton WME will be assigned the same identities.
 While there are a variety of built-in singletons for architecturally-created WMEs, users can also specify their own domain-specific singletons to eliminate unnecessary generality when learning.
-See section Using Singletons to Simplify a Rule's Conditions.
 The full list of architecturally-created singletons can be found in the chunk command’s help entry.

 Note that rule 1 may conflict with other rules.
 For example, if a variable appears in two different conditions, then two different identities may propagate into each one of them.
 In such cases, rule 1 is always enforced and propagation is ignored.
 During the second phase of identity analysis, which occurs during the actual learning episode, EBC will re-examine all of the condition-action pairs as it performs a backward traversal of the explanation trace and fix the missing propagations.
 It does this by creating and manipulating an identity graph that can correctly incorporate all identity relationships.